-Snowboarders also find skiing to be much less demanding in terms of balancing, likely as a result of standing with your feet parallel and facing down the slope as opposed to riding sideways and using your upper body and hips for turns.
+Snowboarders also find skiing to be much less demanding in terms of balance, as a result of standing with your feet parallel and facing down the slope as opposed to riding sideways and using your upper body and hips for turns.

-As a result, most snowboarders typically learn how to ski very quickly.
+Consequently, most snowboarders are able to learn to ski very quickly.
 A snowboarder who has never set their feet into skis may be able to get around on the mountain within half a day with minimal instruction.

-Of course, becoming a confident skier and making solid carves down the hill will require a lot more practice for most snowboarders turned skiers.
+Of course, becoming a confident skier and making solid carves down the hill will require a lot more practice for a snowboarder-turned-skier.